 Our team can handle a broad range of criminal charges related to drug crimes, including possession as well as federal drug charges such as interstate or international drug trafficking.
 We help drivers throughout Chicago who have been pulled over or arrested for any type of traffic offense, including DUI and multiple DUI offenses.
 Experienced counsel can be offered by our team for clients in the face of serious weapon and gun offenses as well.
 Our team is adept at handling all manner of violent crimes, including:

 In addition to reviewing the links listed above, you can visit our criminal defense blog for recent news and helpful tips regarding this important field.
 The Law Offices of Michael P. Schmiege also encourages you to schedule an in-person consultation or to discuss your case with one of our professionals over the phone.
-Nothing compares to having your specific questions answered and your concerns addressed by a skilled Chicago criminal defense attorney.
+Nothing compares to having your specific questions answered and your concerns addressed by a skilled criminal defense law firm in DuPage County.

 When you are facing criminal charges, fighting for your defense is a critical matter.
 Not all attorneys have the talent in the courtroom to present a compelling defense to the jury.
 It has been proven on countless high-profile cases that the skill of the defense team is of ultimate importance in any criminal trial.
 At the Law Offices of Michael P. Schmiege, the legal team is prepared to aggressively pursue all avenues of defense by seeking out any flaws in the case against you and exploit it in the fight for your freedom.